8 Website Types: 8 Most Popular Website Types and Their Purposes

 7. Blog Websites

-Blog-type websites are useful for creating new content, be it news, events, or articles such as this one to broaden the number of topics your website covers.
+Blog-type websites are helpful in creating new content, be it news, events, or articles such as this one to broaden the number of topics your website covers.

 It’s a digital journal.
-It started as a trend for individuals, but it grew as businesses started using them to update customers as well as offer valuable and informative content.
+It started as a trend for individuals, but it grew as businesses started using them to update customers and offer valuable and informative content.
+The simplicity of blog websites makes them really easy to build with a simple website builder and no need for a website designer.
+However, blogs require a lot of time and effort in the writing department.

 A blog allows webmasters/writers to categorize their articles, time them and share them on various other platforms such as social media, it good blog with strong content can help a business extend its brand reach and authority over a topic because pretty websites alone will not get you, clients.